don-lim/deleteMillionRowsOnMySQL/README.md

 createProcedureForDeleteMillionRowsWithPause.sql

 * You shouldn't use `WHERE id = "12345"` if the id is an integer.
-It will waste time in finding strings and integer.
-Be sure to include `ORDER BY id` because it will shorten the searching time.
+It will waste time in finding both strings and integer if you use double quotes.
+Be sure to include `ORDER BY id` because it will shorten the transaction time.